CRISES-URV/eVerification-2/README.md

 Software
 --------

-This libraries implement the protocol described in the paper described above
+This libraries implement the protocol described in the paper described above.

+In the `EXTENDEDPAPER.PDF`, you can find a description of an execution example.

 License
 -------